darija-open-dataset/dataset/README.md

 > "marchi","","","market"

-- `verbs_1.csv`: The darija translation is reserved to the past tense of the third pronoun "he", whereas the other pronouns and tenses are handled in separate files.
+- `verbs.csv`: The darija translation is reserved to the past tense of the third pronoun "he", whereas the other pronouns and tenses are handled in separate files.
 The English translation present the basic form (or root) of the English verb.

 > "ghnna","ghenna","ghanna","","","","sing"